21 Great Books Set in Bookstores

 Book Summary

-With WWII war closing in on their city, Jacques’ wife is forced into hiding.
+With World War II closing in on their city, Jacques’ wife is forced into hiding.
 Desperate to hold onto something, Jacques focuses all of his effort on saving his beloved bookshop.
 But when a woman and her child show up at his door one night begging for refuge, he can’t say no.

 In present-day Paris, Juliette and her husband are supposed to be on a romantic getaway, but instead, she quickly discovers how far they’ve grown apart.
 When she comes across an abandoned bookshop with a for-sale sign in the window, she thinks it might just be the new adventure she’s craving.
 But the bookstore hides a lot more than meets the eye.